anchpop/wise_mans_haskell/book.md

 # Functions First Class

+!quickref(Functions are values, and functions can take other functions as parameters.
+Functions can be given only some of their arguments (curried), the result of which is another function.
+For example, `(4+)` returns a function which adds `4`.

+The `map` function takes a function and a list, and applies the function to every value in the list.

+The `filter` function takes a function which returns a `Bool` and a list, and removes the values in the list where the function returns `False`.

+The `(.)` function takes two functions, and returns a new function which applies them in reverse order.
+So `(1+) .
+(2*)` returns a function which multiplies by two, then adds one.)

 ## Currying

-!newthought(Functions in) Haskell are values like any other!marginnote(This is an important part of being a *function*al programming language.), and can be passed around and all sorts of other things.
+!newthought(Functions in) Haskell are values like any other,!marginnote(This is an important part of being a *function*al programming language.) and can be used in any place you'd use a value normally, including being passed to and returned from functions.
 Observe:

 ```haskell
 Prelude> adder a = a + 1